 These classic Snickerdoodle Cookies are a friend and family favorite.
-The cookies are slightly crispy on the outside yet soft and chewy on the inside.
-They go quickly so you might want to double the batch.
+The cookies are not crunchy cookies or cakey cookies.
+They are slightly crispy on the outside yet soft and chewy on the inside, with the taste of cinnamon and sugar and a touch of tang from the cream of tartar.

-Ahhhh the cookie with the funny name.
-The snickerdoodle is a drop sugar cookie that is rolled in cinnamon sugar.
-Thanks to cream of tartar these fabulous cookies have the best of both worlds with a crisp outer edge and a soft chewy inside.
-I don’t think I have ever met a snickerdoodle that I didn’t like.
+Ahhhh, the cookie with the funny name.
+The Snickerdoodle is a drop sugar cookie that is rolled in cinnamon sugar.
+Thanks to cream of tartar, these fabulous cookies have the best of both worlds with a crisp outer texture and a soft, chewy inside.
+I don’t think I have ever met a Snickerdoodle that I didn’t like.
 Although this snickerdoodle cookie recipe is the king of the crop.
 These delicious beauties are by far the best I have ever had.
-Are you a snickerdoodle fan?
+Are you a Snickerdoodle fan?
+For us, they are right up there with chocolate chip cookies.

 Where did the Snickerdoodle Cookie get its name?

-The Joy of Cooking claims that the name snickerdoodle most likely originated in Germany a derivative from the word schnecke knödel, which means snail dumpling.
-It is believed that the snickerdoodle cookie recipe was brought to the United States by the English, Dutch and Scottish immigrants.
+The Joy of Cooking claims that the name snickerdoodle most likely originated in Germany, a derivative from the word schnecke knödel, which means snail dumpling.
+It is believed that the Snickerdoodle cookie recipe was brought to the United States by English, Dutch, and Scottish immigrants.
 Did you know that snickerdoodles are the state cookie of Connecticut?

-Why is there cream of tarter in Snickerdoodle Cookies?
+Why is there cream of tartar in Snickerdoodle Cookies?

-Well I thought you would never ask.
-Cream of Tarter is an acidic compound which is a byproduct of wine making and just a small amount can make a big difference in your baking.
-Cream of tarter gives snickerdoodles a little tang and gives them that nice chewy not crunchy inside.
-It has a lot to do with science which as you know comes into play with baking quite often.
-I have heard of bakers using substitutions for cream of tarter but I have never found one that works as well as cream of tarter in the snickerdoodle cookie.
-Cream of tarter is available at most local grocery stores.
+Well, I thought you would never ask.
+Cream of Tartar is an acidic compound that is a byproduct of winemaking, and just a small amount can make a big difference in your baking.
+Cream of tartar gives snickerdoodles a little tangy flavor and gives them that nice chewy, not crunchy inside.
+It has a lot to do with science, which, as you know, comes into play with baking quite often.
+I have heard of bakers using substitutions for cream of tartar, but I have never found one that works as well as cream of tartar in the Snickerdoodle cookie.
+Cream of tartar is available at most local grocery stores.

 How do you make Snickerdoodle Cookies?

-First in a medium bowl whisk together the flour, cream of tartar, baking soda, and salt.
-Then in a separate larger bowl using a mixer blend butter and sugars until light and creamy.
-Now using a spoon stir in the eggs in one at a time mixing just until incorporated.
+First, in a medium bowl, whisk together the flour, cream of tartar, baking soda, and salt.
+Then in a bowl of a stand mixer with the paddle attachment or a hand mixer, blend the butter and sugars until light and creamy.
+Now turn the mixer to low and stir in the eggs one at a time, mixing just until incorporated.
 Stir in the vanilla extract mixing until blended.
-Add the flour mixture in several parts stirring just until incorporated.
-Use a cookie scoop to make balls and roll in cinnamon sugar.
-Bake on silicone mats or parchment covered baking sheets until lightly browned.
-Cool completely on cookie cooling racks.

-- When measuring your flour, spoon the flour into the measuring cups and level off with a table knife.
+- When measuring your flour, spoon the flour into the measuring cups and level off with a table knife to avoid adding too much flour.

 - Always preheat your oven and load the cookies on the middle rack in the center of the oven.